Product launches are tough. They take up time, energy, and expensive resources.

 If you have that back and forth with sales and customer success, you can always be one step ahead of your customers’ needs.

 It’s also important that the other teams contributing to your GTM strategy are communicating with sales and customer success.
-Just ‘cause different teams are adding value to GTM at different stages on the timeline, doesn’t mean they shouldn’t collaborate!
+Just ‘cause different teams are adding value to GTM at different stages on the timeline doesn’t mean they shouldn’t collaborate!

 Why put all that work in if the people speaking to your customers aren’t using the tools you’ve made?

-Sales and customer success are a marketing platform, just like any website or social media assets you invest your time and energy into.
+Sales and customer success are marketing platforms, just like any website or social media assets you invest your time and energy into.
 Even better, they can respond to customers and provide a personal and curated experience.
-So, make sure marketing and sales enablement/customer success are working together to reach overarching goals (e.g. customer retention and increased sales).

 Not having a post-launch content plan

-As we said above, launch day is really only the beginning.
 You’ve sent your shiny new product into the world, but you can’t just tell people about it once and expect them to remember.

 If you want a product to be successfully adopted, you need to work to sustain engagement post-launch.

 This is why you need a post-launch content plan.
 This is a crucial aspect of Go-to-Market strategy.
-For a large launch, you could easily be looking at six months of post launch activities to drive adoption and engagement for your product.
+For a large launch, you could easily be looking at six months of post-launch activities to drive adoption and engagement for your product.

 The tiers of Go-to-Market launches